The “Hitting Rock Bottom” Myth

 - Mental health.

-The problem of the “rock bottom” myth is that it leads to many dangerous outcomes that would never be suggested in other fields.
+The problem with the “rock bottom” myth is that it leads to many dangerous outcomes that would never be suggested in other fields.
 An oncologist would not suggest waiting until the cancer has metastasized before beginning treatment, so why would someone with an addiction wait until “rock bottom” to receive treatment?

 Physical Health Risks

-- Damage to major organs like the liver (e.g., from alcohol use or abuse of acetaminophen-containing drugs).
+- Damage to major organs like the liver (e.g. from alcohol use or abuse of acetaminophen-containing drugs).

 - Malnutrition/weight loss.

-- Stress on the heart (e.g., from stimulant use).
+- Stress on the heart (e.g. from stimulant use).